Chengcheng-Xiao/mse404/docs/labs/lab08/readme.md

 !!! example "Task 2.1 - Assming Spin Degenerate Insulator"

     Try running the calculation in this directory.
+Does it converge?

+    ??? success "Answer"
         While it's possible that the system may randomly meet the convergence criteria in the self-consistent cycle, this calculation will most likely not converge.
 If you look at the estimate accuracy at the end of each iteration in the output, it will likely vary from step to step, rather than steadily decreasing as in a well-behaved calculation.

         The situation we have is similar to a metal: we have two bands and the ground state of the system should be when there is one electron in each of them.

 To get around this, we can use a metallic occupation scheme with a small smearing width.
 This will allow the system to converge to the correct ground